jumafe1/REST_API/README.md

 pytest
 ```

 Tests use a separate `test.db` with automatic rollback between each test so the database is always clean.
+Mailgun HTTP calls are mocked via `pytest-mock` — no real emails are sent during tests.

 ---